-When Mike Bryant’s alarm goes off at 3:20 in the morning, you’re probably still in bed dreaming, but he’s getting ready for another day of living the dream.
+When Mike Bryant is an early riser with his alarm going off at 3:20 in the morning.
+Most are probably still in bed dreaming, but he’s getting ready for another day of living the dream.

 An hour or so later, Bryant is walking into the Geoffrey Canada Community Center, ready to do whatever the day brings, whether it is fixing a toilet, collecting trash or doing some carpentry work.